 His main research interest is in using phase-change memory (PCM) devices for non-von-Neumann computing.
 He is a member of the team that has created randomly spiking neurons using phase-change materials that store data and perform computations like the human brain.
 This is a significant step forward in the development of energy-efficient, ultra-dense, integrated neuromorphic computing technologies.

-Manuel holds a Master's degree in Electrical Engineering and Information Technology Master (MSc) from ETH Zurich, an undergraduate degree of Cycle Ingénieur Polytechnicien from Ecole Polytechnique (l'X), Palaiseau, France, as well as a Bachelor's degree in Engineering Physics (BEng) from Ecole Polytechnique de Montréal, Canada.
+Manuel holds a doctoral degree in Electrical Engineering (DrSc) from ETH Zurich, a Master's degree in Electrical Engineering and Information Technology (MSc) from ETH Zurich, an undergraduate degree of Cycle Ingénieur Polytechnicien from Ecole Polytechnique (l'X), Palaiseau, France, as well as a Bachelor's degree in Engineering Physics (BEng) from Ecole Polytechnique de Montréal, Canada.